Last Updated on April 16, 2021 by Helga Dosa

-The region of Lazio is rich in castles, and contrary to what people may think, they are not all in Rome.
-Thruogh the region, wonderful buildings await to be discovered: here are some of the best.
+The region of Lazio, Italy is rich in castles and contrary to what people may think, they are not all in Rome.
+Through the region, wonderful buildings await to be discovered!
+Castles in Lazio, Italy, here we come!

 Castello di Santa Severa

 Located less than one hour from Rome, the hamlet of Santa Severa hosts a Norman castle built in the 11th century.
 The castle was probably erected on another building, as its height seems to suggest, and the current architecture is the result of several additions made throughout the centuries: it has four crenelated towers and three walls.
 It is possible to visit it on special events, which are frequently organized during the summer.
 From the beginning of July until the end of August the agenda is full of events and exhibitions, and the price of the ticket is not expensive.

 The castle of Palo is another of the castles in Lazio that you should see.
 It is situated in Ladispoli and it faces the sea.
 The castle was built for military purposes: it is a fortified building with a dominant, tall structure surrounded by wood that covers several hectares of land.
 It is the property of the family Odescalchi and it can only be visited outside.
 However, it can be booked upon contacting its owners for weddings, fashion shows, and special events.

 The castle of Odescalchi di Santa Marinella is situated in the town of Santa Marinella and it was built in the 15th century on the ruins of a fortified rock to protect against external attack.
 This castle is by the sea and it has a solid architectural structure with circular towers at the corners.
 Another beautiful one of the castles in Lazio!

 The tower is particularly famous because its walls sheltered Conradin of Swabia while escaping from Charles of Anjou.
 It is in the southern part of Anzio, just next to the sea.
 It is a fortified tower with a square plant, situated next to an ancient Roman villa.